Olympics Innovation: Meet The Game-Changing Robots

 However, the Robot Project was not immune to the impacts of cutting spectators.
 The Human Support Robot, which carried out a crowd-facing assistive role for spectators in wheelchairs, may now only be used at the paralympic games.

-The robot, which is controlled through an app and can be caught in action in the athletics stadium, aims to offer a “stress free entry and exit” to the venue, as well as assist in the delivery of water and guidance to seats for wheelchair users.
+The robot, which is controlled through an app and can be caught in action in the athletics stadium, aims to offer a “stress-free entry and exit” to the venue, as well as assist in the delivery of water and guidance to seats for wheelchair users.

-Nobuhiko Koga, Chief Officer of the Frontier Research Centre at the robots producer, Toyota, told The Independent: “We believe that the robots will help spectators in wheelchairs to enjoy watching the events without any restrictions, to soak up the atmosphere inside the stadiums and to feel the excitement of sport.”
+Nobuhiko Koga, Chief Officer of the Frontier Research Centre at the robots producer, Toyota, told The Independent: “We believe that the robots will help spectators in wheelchairs to enjoy watching the events without any restrictions, to soak up the atmosphere inside the stadiums and to feel the excitement of the sport.”

-An autonomous Field Support Robot will also be used to assist at throwing events, and will guide staff in retrieving hammers or javelins along the most optimal and efficient route.
+An autonomous Field Support Robot will also be used to assist at throwing events and will guide staff in retrieving hammers or javelins along the most optimal and efficient route.
 It aims to reduce the time needed for retrieval and the amount of human support needed for the event.